Interpretable Self-Supervised Learning via Representer Landmarks and Nystr\"om Approximation: Concept-Conditioned Influence via Concept Activation Vectors

 In order to obtain the concept activation vector $v_c$, we follow the procedure in \citet{kim2018interpretability}.
 First we need to gather the concept positive and negative datasets, one with the concept present in them and the other without the concept.
-For our example in this paper we choose the concept \textit{"Sea"} from the class Sea in the CIFAR-100 dataset.
+For our example in this paper we choose the concept \textit{``Sea''} from the class Sea in the CIFAR-100 dataset.
 Hence, all the samples in this class which are 500 images, will be the positive examples for the concept Sea.
-Next we have the negative examples from the domain on which our representation learning model \acro\ was trained on.
+Next we have the negative examples from the domain on which we retrieved the $\tilde{A}$ in \acro.
 We pick 200 random images from a diverse set of classes: cat, dog, horse, truck, automobile.

-We compute representations for all the examples, using our trained \acro\ we get the $k$-dimensional representation for every image we gather in as positive and negative examples for concept Sea.
-We define the representation of the positive examples for the concept as